 Need another reason to consider breastfeeding?
 We have already heard about the many perks that breastfed babies enjoy — from increased immune system support to lower risk for asthma, allergies and ear infections, to a reduced risk of childhood obesity.
 And the benefits of breastfeeding don't stop at the baby.
 Moms who breastfeed have a lower risk for postpartum depression and certain diseases such as breast and ovarian cancer.
 Breastfeeding has also been credited with helping new moms have an easier time losing postpartum weight.

-For the study, researchers began surveying the pre-pregnancy cardiovascular health of 846 women back in 1985.
+This follows on the heels of a 2015 study in which researchers began surveying the pre-pregnancy cardiovascular health of 846 women in 1985.
 Twenty years later, they checked back in with the women, using an ultrasound to measure the thickness of their carotid arteries — an indicator for atherosclerosis that can lead to heart disease and stroke.
 Your carotid arteries transport blood from the heart to the brain.
 If walls become hardened — or thickened — it puts stress on the cardiovascular system that can lead to heart disease.

 Researchers found that the longer a women breastfed, the lower her risk for this hardening of the arteries.
 They also found that 17 percent of the women who breastfed for one month or less had atherosclerosis compared to 11 percent of the women who breastfed for 10 months or longer.

-The study, which was published in the most recent issue of Obstetrics & Gynecology, did not answer the question of why breastfeeding might lower a new mom's overall risk for heart disease.
+The study, which was published in the journal Obstetrics & Gynecology, did not answer the question of why breastfeeding might lower a new mom's overall risk for heart disease.
 But researchers think that while pregnancy may put a strain on a woman's cardiovascular system, nursing may help to restore a mother's heart health to its pre-pregnancy state.

 No matter the reason, a chance at improved cardiovascular health gives moms yet one more good reason to breastfeed their newborn babies.